RPG-30: Defenses

 In 2012 Israel Defense reported that the Rafael military-industrial corporation has developed a defense system, "Trench Coat", against the RPG-30, to supplement the existing Trophy.

 It consists of a 360-degree radar that detects all threats and launches 17 projectiles, of which one should strike the incoming missile.

 Variants

 Iran and Vietnam have been producing copies of the RPG-30.

+Per publicized information, the Vietnamese unlicensed production is designated THCT-105TM2, utilizing ĐTC-105TM2 rounds with similar performance to the original Russian production, despite being slightly heavier.